Areas of Research

 The Wehner Laboratory is committed to providing a first-rate educational environment.
 Trainees are part of a comprehensive research experience from project conception to publication with the full support of a research team.

-Funding support for the Wehner Laboratory includes the Cancer Prevention and Research Institute of Texas Recruitment of First-Time, Tenure-Track Faculty Members award, the University of Texas Rising STARs award, and the Melanoma Research Foundation Career Development Award.
+Funding support for the Wehner Laboratory includes the Cancer Prevention and Research Institute of Texas, the University of Texas Rising STARs, the Melanoma Research Foundation, and the National Cancer Institute.